Camp Sam Hatcher

-Camp Sam Hatcher now Albemarle in the Pines is located in Newport, North Carolina.
-Formerly owned and operated by East Carolina Council, the property was sold in 2023, and purchased by Canp Albemarle, a faith based ministry that operates day and residential summer camp programs, and is home to The Nature School, a non-public K-8th grade school and a preschool.
-It is also the Home of Alby After School, a program a program providing After School care.
+Camp Sam Hatcher (now Albemarle in the Pines) is located in Newport, North Carolina.
+Formerly owned and operated by East Carolina Council, the property was sold in 2023 and purchased by Camp Albemarle, a faith based ministry that operates day and residential summer camp programs, and is home to The Nature School, a non-public K-8th grade school and a preschool.
+It is also the Home of Alby After School, a program providing After School care.